TRIPLE THREAT CONSULTING

 Many executives believe that being physically in-office creates stronger relationships, but virtual work actually creates more inclusivity.
 That is, virtual work levels the playing field for those who don't thrive in traditional office settings - whether that be because of health needs, race, or caregiving responsibilities, to name a few.

-Virtual work democratisizes information sharing.
-Instead of just those "in the room where it happened", tools like Slack and Teams are used.
-Now everyone has access to the same message, regardless of where they are or when they are available to see the message.
-This helps build culture that isn't bound by a physical space.
-Moving back in office not only begins to create mistrust because of executive's lack of reasoning, but it also builds mistrust because those side conversations start happening again.
 Being back in office can be extremely challenging for those with physical and mental disabilities.
 Employees also don't have equal access to transportation.
 Those feeling like they don't belong found working from home helped remove the everyday tension of being on the outside.
 They no longer had to worry about who to eat lunch with or which bathroom to use.
-Those lacking a feeling a belonging at work were able to meet that need by remaining close to their family and being in their communities at home. |
+Those lacking a feeling a belonging at work were able to meet that need by remaining close to their family and being in their communities at home.

-Consequently, the return to office begins to exacerbate inequalities.
-So, while organizations are spouting support for diversity, equity and inclusion initiatives while mandating return to office, it feels like "talking out both sides of your mouth".
-Employees also see this double-speak when organizations state they care about the environment but are asking employees to commute.
-And this problem is exacerbated the more the office isn't situated near public transportation. | Going virtual levels the playing field.
+Going virtual levels the playing field.
 When COVID and remote work first started, employers had to become much more transparent and communicate much more.
 Because everything is virtual, there's less of this informal chatter we had in person.
-So that's going to make anybody feel more like they belong, especially folks that are not usually in those conversations" - Dr. Ella Washington, Faculty at Georgetown's McDonough School of Business and founder of Ellavate Solutions |
+So that's going to make anybody feel more like they belong, especially folks that are not usually in those conversations" - Dr. Ella Washington, Faculty at Georgetown's McDonough School of Business and founder of Ellavate Solutions

 Because of return to work mandates, organizations have lost their employee relations momentum.
 A flexible work arrangement built mutual trust and empowered employees to have a say in their work making them feel like professionals.
 So what's really going on?
 In the next article we will explore some of the underlying reasons why executives want employees back and how we can address them.